 From I-9’s to W-2’s, Rippling automatically handles your compliance work and ensures your company is always in compliance with all relevant forms, laws, and regulations so you never have to worry about it.

-The I-9 form supports a Homeland Security procedure that ensures US employers hire only those who have the proper work eligibility and identification documents.
-This is different from a W-4 form, which provides similar information for tax purposes.
+The I-9 form supports the Homeland Security procedure to ensure US employers hire employees who have the proper work eligibility and identification documents and should be part of your new hire onboarding process.
+This differs from a W-4 form, which provides similar information for tax purposes.

 - File the I-9: You keep a copy of the completed and signed I-9 form in a secure folder.